johnno1962/Xtrace/README.md

 Display of method arguments is now on by default, but if you have problems:

 	[Xtrace showArguments:NO];

+You can display the calling function on entry by setting:

+    [Xtrace showCaller:YES];

 You should also be able to switch to log the "description" of all values using: